byrcoder/sps/README.md

 # Introduction

-  Streaming proxy server(SPS) is a proprietary server for live or vod proxy server for http and rtmp/flv/ts.
+  Streaming proxy server(SPS) is a proprietary server for live or vod proxy server for http(s) and rtmp/flv/ts.
 SPS support stream decode/encoder for rtmp/flv/ts.
 Plug is the characteristic of SPS, which will make sps extensible.